Skip to Content

 Get your Associate Degree in Anthropology

 Anthropology is the study of humankind throughout space and time.
 This field of study brings together humanities plus social and natural sciences.
-Your archeology classes will explore the wide range of diversity in the human past, human biology and in cultural lives and practices.
+Your Archeology classes will explore the wide range of diversity in the human past, human biology and in cultural lives and practices.

-You also can choose to take archeology classes and enjoy doing hands-on archeological field work in our working excavation site.
+You also can choose to take Archeology classes and enjoy doing hands-on archeological field work in our working excavation site.

 Careers In Anthropology